OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Progress.md

 ### -CurrentOperation

 Specifies the line of text below the progress bar.
-This text describes the operation that is currently taking place.
+This text describes the operation that's currently taking place.

 ```yaml
 Type: System.String